-Me: This is something I hear SO MUCH on a college campus, especially from women, and to be honest it frustrates me a bit that people are sorting foods into black and white, all good and all bad types of categories.
-I hear rules like “ I eat healthy during the week so I can eat out during the weekend”, which isn’t necessarily a bad thing, but when restriction and rules are added to a person’s eating habits, it has the potential to hurt their relationship with food and it introduces the potential for guilt for “slip-ups, which is not a sustainable or enjoyable way of living.
+#5 Nutrition Question:: This is something I hear SO MUCH on a college campus, especially from women.
+To be honest it frustrates me a bit that people are sorting foods into black and white, all good and all bad types of categories.
+I hear rules like “ I eat healthy during the week so I can eat out during the weekend”?
+This isn’t necessarily a bad thing.
+But when restriction and rules are added to a person’s eating habits, it has the potential to hurt their relationship with food.
+And it introduces the potential for guilt for “slip-ups, which is not a sustainable or enjoyable way of living.

 One of my favorite foods is donuts.
 So I give myself permission to have them because I know that eating a donut once a week (maybe sometimes three times a week), won’t change my body composition.
 That’s not to say that a well balanced diet isn’t important.
 Overall, try to make sure your diet incorporates fruits, veggies, whole grains, protein and healthy fats, and that eating out isn’t taking the place of these.
 Bottom line: Having a variety of foods, including fun foods, is totally okay and your body will thank you for giving it the fuel it needs.